 Velocity is a bicycle messenger company in Nijmegen in The Netherlands that delivers biologically produced vegetables to people's home by Vrachtfiets.

 It was cool to see that our message crossed borders.
-Our new friends L'heureux nouveaux in Brussels deliver in an ecofriendly, a fun and smart-marketing way!
-They deliver locally produced goods to their customers on subscription base.
+Our new friends L'heureux nouveaux in Brussels work in an ecofriendly, a fun and smart-marketing way!
+They deliver locally produced goods to their customers on a subscription based model.

 With Vieco we did a project for a Dutch ministry of economic affairs, named Agentschap NL (nowadays called RVO).
 It was a "small business research development" assignment.
 The goal was to see if and how we could implement a "Vrachtfiets like" product for the last mile.
-The last mile issue is a concept of that people use their car instead of the train because of the inconvenience of last mile.
-We researched this in more particular for tourism.
+The last mile issue is an idea that people use their car instead of the train because of the inconvenience of last mile.
+We researched this in more particular for (day) tourism.

 For this we engineered, fabricated and tested a batch of four wheeled electric cargo bikes that could be rented near a train station to transport you and your family with luggage from the train to the holliday park / beach.